 It is the responsibility of the Accounts Payable department to ensure the expenditure is allowable and reasonable.
 If the expense is not deemed reasonable by Accounts Payable, you will

 - Not be reimbursed, if seeking reimbursement.

 - Payback UMW if the good/service was purchased using a UMW purchasing tool.

 All state procurement regulations must be followed, including the use of the Small Purchase Credit Card (SPCC) or UMW Finance Card, mandatory state contracts, eVA and SWAM vendors.
 All employees are expected to follow appropriate University procurement guidelines regardless of dollar amount.
-Please see the Procurement Services web site for details.
+Please see Procurement Services for details.

-In the event of an emergency where an employee may have had to pay out of pocket for an appropriate business expense, the employee may seek reimbursement for out of pocket expenses using the Reimbursements web site for guidance.
+In the event of an emergency where an employee may have had to pay out of pocket for an appropriate business expense, the employee may seek reimbursement for out of pocket expenses using Reimbursements for guidance.